GarenKreiz/Geocaching-Journal/README.md

 * generation of XML files containing logs and list of pictures
 * download a backup of the logs' web pages
-* customization of HTML output with CSS styles or inside scripts
+* customization of HTML output with CSS styles or inside the scripts
 * identification of logs without pictures
-* require no external modules
+* requires no external modules

 These scripts were tested on Python 2.7.

 ## Usage

+* On the geocaching web site, verify that your date format preferences are in numerical form ("MM/DD/YY" not supported)
 * Save locally the content of the web page https://www.geocaching.com/my/logs.aspx?s=1 , for example in file **geocaching_logs.html**.
+Save it as a plain HTML file.
-* Run the [processLogs.py](processLogs.py) script to generate an XML file **logbook.xml**.
+* Run the [processLogs.py](processLogs.py) script to generate an XML file for example **logbook.xml**.
-* It create a directory Logs to cache the logs' HTML page before parsing them.
+* It create a directory Logs to save the logs' HTML page before parsing them.
 * Warning: the script may generate lots of access to www.geocaching.com without timeout.
 Check the License Agreement of this web site.

 ```